Drain Survey Cost

 Length of Drain

-As to be expected, a larger household will have a bigger drainage system which will take longer for a camera to inspect.
-The average price for a CCTV inspection for a larger property is between £350-£450 and can take up to 4-6 hours.
+Larger properties have more extensive drainage systems, which take longer for a camera to inspect.
+The average cost for a CCTV inspection on a larger property is between £350 and £450, and can take up to 4 to 6 hours.

 Ease of Access